thebigfilecom/thebigfile-com-dev/blog/features/async-performance-counter.md

 ![Async-friendly performance counter](/img/blog/async-performance-counter.webp)

-*This article was originally published on the DFINITY Medium blog [here](https://medium.com/dfinity/async-friendly-performance-counter-dcf928226c2b) by Andriy Berestovskyy.*

 ## Background

-The Internet Computer can host a full dapp — frontend, backend and data.
-Users can deploy their dapp as a canister (smart contract) on the Internet Computer.
-Each canister can store up to 400 GB of data and execute up to 20 Billion WebAssembly instructions per transaction.
+The BigFile can host a full dapp — frontend, backend and data.
+Users can deploy their dapp as a cube (smart contract) on the BigFile.
+Each cube can store up to 400 GB of data and execute up to 20 Billion WebAssembly instructions per transaction.

-Unlike other blockchains, the Internet Computer offers developers [enormous amounts of resources](/docs/current/developer-docs/production/resource-limits).
+Unlike other blockchains, the BigFile offers developers [enormous amounts of resources](/docs/current/developer-docs/production/resource-limits).
 This poses a real challenge for canister developers: writing efficient canister code.
 The more efficient a canister is, the less cycles it pays.

 Performance counter is the way for a canister (smart contract) to track the amount of work done.
 This information could be used as the main metric to optimize the code.

-The Internet Computer provides this System API call:
+The BigFile provides this System API call:

 ```
 ic0.performance_counter : (counter_type : i32) -> i64
 ```

 The type argument specifies which performance counter to return.
-For a long time only `type 0` counter was supported on the Internet Computer — the number of WebAssembly instructions the canister has executed since the beginning of the current message execution.
+For a long time only `type 0` counter was supported on the BigFile — the number of WebAssembly instructions the canister has executed since the beginning of the current message execution.

 This `type 0` counter works well, and many developers use it daily.
 But the counter is valid only for the current message, and it resets after each await point.